grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "If we fuckin' go down, I want to be right next to you when you know death is on you, Captain Percy.
 I want to be able to look you in the eye when tell you: I fuckin' told ya so," said Chips.

 "On every trip to hell, Chips, a crowd of people stand on shore waving.
-And they shout their goodbyes, but they don't say 'bon voyage', they say 'I told you so,'" replied Percy.
+And they shout their goodbyes, but they don't say 'bon voyage', they say 'I told you so,'" said Percy.
 "If you're gonna be up here, sit at the radar and let us know if we're going to have a surprise audience for this operation."

 Percy waited for Gregory to clear the ladder from the control room on his way to the lowest deck of the boat with his instructions from Hemi before she climbed up into the control room, which was once again at capacity with its full complement of four people.